openssl/tools/HOWTO-make-a-release.md

 as PRs (for normal releases) or security advisories (for undisclosed security fixes) through Github.

-Security advisories are created using the Github Security tab, and will generate a private branch, ready to be pushed to.
-For more information on creating new security advisories, please read
+Security advisories are created using the Github Security tab, and will generate a private repository, to which you can add collaborators (the reviewer, for instance), and use to fix the issue via pull requests.
+For more information, please read Github's [creating a security advisory], including the "Next Steps" at the end of that page.

+[creating a security advisory]:
 <https://docs.github.com/en/free-pro-team@latest/github/managing-security-vulnerabilities/creating-a-security-advisory>

 The release person and the reviewer are allowed to use other means to